hannahpav/ISYE6740-Final-Project/README.md

 [Final Report]([https://github.com/hannahpav/foreclosure-study/blob/main/House%20Foreclosure%20Final%20Report.pdf](https://github.com/hannahpav/classification-methods-tumors-mri/blob/main/Final-Report-Tumor-Classification.pdf))

 ## Variables
-    _Variance_ is a measure of the histogram width which represents the deviation of gray levels from the mean.
+**Variance** is a measure of the histogram width which represents the deviation of gray levels from the mean.

-    _Skewness_ is a measure of the degree of histogram asymmetry around the mean, and _Kurtosis_ is a measure of the histogram sharpnes _Standard Deviation_ is the square root of the variance and, therefore, also measures deviation of gray levels from the mean.
+**Skewness** is a measure of the degree of histogram asymmetry around the mean.
+**Kurtosis** is a measure of the histogram sharpness.

+**Standard Deviation** is the square root of the variance and, therefore, also measures deviation of gray levels from the mean.

-    _Entropy_ is the degree of uncertainty in a random variable is termed entropy    Contrast -} splits the darkest and brightest area of an image.
+**Entropy** is the degree of uncertainty in a random variable is termed entropy    Contrast -} splits the darkest and brightest area of an image.

-    _Energy_ is used in GLCM to calculate the total number of squared elements.
+**Energy** is used in GLCM to calculate the total number of squared elements.
 Energy measures homogeneity.
 A high level of energy indicates that the image has excellent homogeneity or pixels of an image are very similar.

-    _Angular Second Moment (ASM)_ represents the uniformity of distribution of gray level in the image.
+**Angular Second Moment (ASM)** represents the uniformity of distribution of gray level in the image.

-    _Homogeneity_ is the quality or state of being homogeneous.
+**Homogeneity** is the quality or state of being homogeneous.

-    _Dissimilarity_ is a linear measure of local variations in an image.
+**Dissimilarity** is a linear measure of local variations in an image.

-    _Correlation_ is calculated as the correlation coefficient between -1 and +1.
+**Correlation** is calculated as the correlation coefficient between -1 and +1.

-    _Coarseness_ a measure of grey level contrast that is used to establish descriptors of relative smoothness.
+**Coarseness** a measure of grey level contrast that is used to establish descriptors of relative smoothness.

 ## Variable Selection
 Principal Components Analysis (PCA) and Elastic Net are performed to identify the most important amongst the 13 first and second order statistical features that were extracted from the raw image files \cite{accurate-detection}.
 We performed these variable selection techniques to avoid some of the issues that would arise from violating the \textbf{four assumptions} by modeling all the variables together.
 In addition to building models with the most important variables identified through the PCA and Elastic Net selection processes, we'll also build models by utilizing the top four Principal Components.
 These top four Principal Components were found to explain as much as 91.32\% of the variability in the statistical features data.